soriox/next-sanity-boilerplate/README.md

 npm install -g @sanity/cli
 ```

 Then switch to the 'studio' folder and initialize Sanity.
 This will prompt you to sign in if you are not already.
+It should also detect a Sanity Studio project allow you to reconfigure it with your project's details (without erasing the boilerplate schema).

 ```bash
 sanity init